jeffharrell/minicart/README.md

 1. [Fork and clone this repo](https://github.com/jeffharrell/minicart/fork) so you can make your own changes.
 If you're not sure what this means you can find out more on [Github's Help](https://help.github.com/articles/fork-a-repo).
 2. In your new fork, create a  directory under `src/themes` with your theme name.
 For example, let's create `src/themes/myAwesomeTheme`.
-3. Next add an HTML index file for your template, e.g. `src/themes/myAwesomeTheme/index.html`.
+3. Next add your HTML template into `src/themes/myAwesomeTheme/index.html`.
 The templates use [Embedded JavaScript Template](https://github.com/visionmedia/ejs) syntax for logic.
-4. Finally, add your theme CSS styles into `src/themes/myAwesomeTheme/styles.css`
+4. Finally add your CSS styles into `src/themes/myAwesomeTheme/styles.css`.
 5. With all that behind you it's now time to generate your custom minicart JavaScript file.
 In a terminal window run `grunt build --theme=myAwesomeTheme`.
 This will output a bundled JavaScript file complete with the minicart and your new theme at `dist/minicart.myAwesomeTheme.js`.
-6. Include this file into your HTML page instead of the normal JavaScript file and you'll see your new theme.
+6. Include this file into your HTML page instead of the normal JavaScript file and you'll see your new theme!

 If you're new to the building a theme it's a good idea to copy the one at `src/themes/default` and start there.